Games Without Frontiers

 "I thought so.
 When I focused in on the attack, everything just slowed down.
 It was like they were moving in slow motion for me and I just knew what to do from your training."

-Hanabi stuck her tongue out at him in return.
+Hanabi stuck her tongue out at him and gave him a light nudge in his stomach with the foot closest to him.
 "Uh huh, with the nonsense you spew from your mouth sometimes, it's a wonder I learn anything at all."

 "There was something else though.
 The way they looked at me.
 It was like they were targeting me."